mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_TppSharedGimmickData.md

 **<big>locaterFile</big>** lba files will be in every fpk folder.
 Precisely in /Assets/tpp/level folder.
 In our case we are using afgh_common_fpk.
-So the location it will be is **/Assets/tpp/level/location/afgh/block_common/lba.** Make sure to add it later in Unity and Mod Folder.
+So the location for it will be is **/Assets/tpp/level/location/afgh/block_common/lba.** Make sure to add it later in Unity and Mod Folder.

 **<big>flags1</big>** Please see the QueryList.
 It's not clear what this flags actually means.
-Need more information.
+Needs more information.

 **<big>flags2</big>** Please see the QueryList.
 It's not clear what this flags actually means.
-Need more information.
+Needs more information.

 Do the same for the afgh_flag001.